-The Hottest Bootloader is now Dropped Opencore 0.5.8 and you wanted to Dualboot Your System with macOS Catalina, Windows 10 & Linux but don’t know how to do it, Well this Typical Bootloader is not as typical How it Seems.
+OpenCore 0.9.6 just dropped its more stable than ever, Although you can also use Clover as your boot loader but we recommend using OpenCore since it can give you more native Mac like experience and also its more stable.
+So. you wanted to Dualboot or MultiBoot Your System with macOS Sonoma, Windows 11 & Linux but don’t know how to do it, Well this Typical Bootloader is not as typical How it Seems.

 Turns Out you can Actually Dualboot or MultiBoot your OpenCore System either AMD or Intel but make sure you follow the Guide Step-by-step.